ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetActivationStatus"></a>
 ## GetActivationStatus<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the activation status.
 It provides information about whether the system or service is activated or not.
-The status can be either "activated" or "not-activated".
+The status is returned as a string, with possible values being "not-activated" or "activated".

 ### Parameters